keichi/binary-parser/README.md

 ```

 ## Quick Start
-First create an empty Parser object with `new Parser()`, then chain methods to build the desired parser.
+1. Create an empty Parser object with `new Parser()`.
+2. Chain builder methods to build the desired parser.
+(See below for detailed document
+of each methods)
-Calling `Parser.parse` with an `Buffer` object returns the result object.
+3. Call `Parser.prototype.parse` with an `Buffer` object passed as argument.
+4. Parsed result will be returned as an object.

 ```javascript
 var Parser = require('binary-parser').Parser;